scala/docs.scala-lang/_overviews/scala3-book/types-introduction.md

 def dogCatOrWhatever(): Dog | Plant | Car | Sun = ???
 ```

-As the example suggests, types don’t have to share a common hierarchy, and you can still accept them as arguments or return them from a method.
+As the example suggests, when using union types, thetypes don’t have to share a common hierarchy, and you can still accept them as arguments or return them from a method.

 If you’re an application developer, you’ll use features like type inference every day and generics every week.
-When you read the Scaladoc for classes and methods you’ll also need to have some understanding of _variance_.
+When you read the Scaladoc for classes and methods, you’ll also need to have some understanding of _variance_.
 Hopefully you’ll see that using types can be relatively simple and also offers a lot of expressive power, flexibility, and control for library developers.

 ## Benefits of types